Flag of Ontario

-The flag of Ontario is the provincial flag of Ontario, Canada.
-It is a defaced Red Ensign, with the Royal Union Flag in the canton and the Ontario shield of arms in the fly.
-The flag of Ontario was derived from the Canadian Red Ensign, which was used as a civil ensign and as a de facto flag of Canada from the late 19th century to 1965.
-It was adopted in a period when many Canadian provinces adopted their own flags.
+The flag of Ontario is a defaced Red Ensign, with the Royal Union Flag in the canton and the Ontario shield of arms in the fly.
+The flag of Ontario was derived from the Canadian Red Ensign that was used as a civil ensign and the flag of Canada from the late 19th century to 1965.
+When the new Canadian Flag replaced the old in 1965, Ontario changed the Canadian arms on the former national flag to the Ontario arms.
 May 21 is Ontario Flag Day.

 Description

-The flag of Ontario is a defaced Red Ensign.
-The flag is an adaptation of the Canadian Red Ensign, which had been the de facto national flag of Canada from 1867 to 1965.
+The flag of Ontario is a defacement of the Canadian Red Ensign, which had been the de facto national flag of Canada from 1867 to 1965.
 The flag is a red field with the Royal Union Flag in the canton and the Ontario shield of arms in the fly.
 The coat of arms of Ontario had been previously granted by Royal Warrant of Queen Victoria in 1868.
 It features a green field with three gold maple leaves and above it, a white band with a red St. George's cross.

 The specifications of the flag are 1:2.
 The shade of red in the flag is specified as "British Admiralty Colour Code No. T1144 for nylon worsted bunting and No. T818A for other bunting."
 The shield of the coat of arms is "centred in the half farthest from the staff".